ChapelR/twine-resources/docs/README.md

 Since a great deal of web libraries can be made to work with Twine story formats (though it may take some doing), and since Snowman essentially requires *all* functionality to be built by the author (and I'm unaware of any specific libraries designed for it), this list will only include libraries, scripts, and extensions designed to work with either Harlowe or SugarCube, at least for now.

-SugarCube is more extensible than Harlowe, so will have more scripts and extentions.
+SugarCube is more extensible than Harlowe, so will have more scripts and extensions.

 ### SugarCube Libraries